abdirahodan/abdirahodana/content/talk/NYC-Subway/index.md

 # layout options: single, single-sidebar
 layout: single
 ---

-_Keywords_: transportation equity, public transit, smart mobility, urban planning, social justice
+*Keywords*: transportation equity, public transit, smart mobility, urban planning, social justice

+This research was presented at the 2024 Eastern Economic Association Annual Meetings in Boston.☺️

 **If you would like to read more, let me know**